kalamkitty/pands-project/README.md

 - Pandas - This is very useful tool in data analysisTo analyse the data, it allows users to analyse a data set, sort the data and add value.
 Put dataset into tables called dataframes, to write data to different file formats such as CSV and text files.
 Further information on pandas can be found here http://pandas.pydata.org/.

-# TO DO

 1. Importing dataset to repo as csv file.
-Write in file, headings ( https://www.pythontutorial.net/python-basics/python-write-csv-file/).
+Write in file, add headings ( https://www.pythontutorial.net/python-basics/python-write-csv-file/).
-   Sort the data to a single text file.
-Add headings. "header=none" to take in account of the first row of data (ex how w/o it'll assume second row) (Ref w3 schools)
+   Sort the data to a single text file. "header=none" to take in account of the first row of data (without it will assume second row of data is the first row of data to be considered.)
-   To save this to a single text file.
-At my first attempt, I used write to txt file, notes from lecture, however the data did not look tidy, therefore I did further research (https://pandas.pydata.org/docs/user_guide/options.html)
-   Organise the data.

-2. Summary of data : min, max, median, skew, mean, std of each variable ("how to calculate summary statistics pandas).
+2. Summary of data : min, max, median, skew, mean, std of each variable ("how to calculate summary statistics pandas").
    Used pandas' math functions to do this, but the code looked repetitive.
 To represent the summary stats on a table (towardsdatascience), using pandas' decribe method, compile the summary stats and display on a table.
 Summary of stats over all and by iris class using groupby function. (activestate)
+   Used Pandas' built in correlation function ".corr ()", to calculate the correlation between pairs of variables in the dataset.

 3. For visual representation of data, there are Matplotlib, Seaborn and more (simplelilearn).
 Histogram of each variable, use matplotlib, showing the frequancy/distribution of a variable.
 Using w3 as base for my code.
 Histogram by class using seaborn (dataindependent).
 Step (element = "step") hard to read.
 According to jigsawacademy, Seaborn is used over Grouping data in python.
    Scatter plots, correlation between variables.
 Used plt.close to avoid overlapping plots.

-# Analysing dataset

-# Observtions
+# Observtions/Conclusion

 - Summary of data